How can you tell if someone is suffering from dementia? Here are four warning signs that can signal diminishing capacity.

 Also watch out for any new or unusual charitable giving or odd email activity related to one’s finances.

-Financial institutions do have a duty to protect vulnerable client.
+Financial institutions do have a duty to protect a vulnerable client.
 If they see something out of the ordinary, like that friend trying to deplete a bank account, then the institution will report it to the family.

 One’s investment risk rarely changes in old age, so if a loved one with a conservative portfolio says to an advisor that they want to go all in on stocks, or buy some unusual company, then that could be a warning sign.